21104988d/project1/project_construction_steps.md

 ---

-## Phase 1.5: "Design Excellence" - User Interface and Experience Mastery
+## Part 1.5: "Design Excellence" - User Interface and Experience Mastery

-**Timeline:** 4 months | **Focus:** World-class UI/UX design and frontend optimization
+**Timeline:** 4 weeks | **Focus:** Consumer-grade UI/UX design and frontend optimization

-**Objective:** Transform the functional V1 system into a visually stunning, user-friendly interface that sets new standards for DeFi user experience
+**Objective:** Transform the functional USDT infrastructure into a consumer-grade fintech experience that competes with traditional finance applications

 ### Overview: The "PayMe for Web3" Design Philosophy

-Phase 1.5 bridges the gap between functional infrastructure (Phase 1) and decentralized scaling (Phase 2) by focusing entirely on user experience excellence.
-This phase transforms our working stablecoin infrastructure into a consumer-grade product that competes with traditional fintech applications.
+Part 1.5 bridges the gap between core USDT functionality (Part 1) and multi-stablecoin expansion (Part 2) by focusing entirely on user experience excellence.
+This part transforms our working USDT infrastructure into a consumer-grade product.

 **Core Design Principles:**
 - **Zero Cognitive Load**: Users never see technical DeFi complexity